Levibez/sketch-tinypng-compressor/README.md

 The MIT License (MIT)

-Copyright (c) 2016 Bohemian Coding
+Copyright (c) 2016 The plugin authors

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal